-As at April 11, 2017, MOMCL plans to continue representation and operations in Sierra Leone.
+As at April 11, 2017, the project's operations are still suspended due to the Ebola virus crisis.
+MOMCL plans to continue representation in Sierra Leone.
+Care and maintenance of the MOMCL's assets is being continued.

 MORE Minerals SL